rust-lang/rustup/doc/user-guide/src/concepts/proxies.md

 - `rust-lldb`, `rust-gdb`, and `rust-gdbgui` are simple wrappers around the `lldb`, `gdb`, and `gdbgui` debuggers respectively.
 The wrappers enable some pretty-printing of Rust values and add some convenience features to the debuggers by means of their scripting interfaces.

 - `rust-analyzer` is part of the Rust IDE integration tooling.
-It implements the language-server protocol to permit IDEs and editors such as Visual Studio Code, ViM, or Emacs, access to the semantics of the Rust code you are editing.
+It implements the language-server protocol to permit IDEs and editors such as Visual Studio Code, Vim, or Emacs, access to the semantics of the Rust code you are editing.
 It comes from the `rust-analyzer` component.

 - `cargo-clippy` and `clippy-driver` are related to the `clippy` linting tool which provides extra checks for common mistakes and stylistic choices and it comes from the `clippy` component.